-This session is only for full-time Hill staffers.
+This session was only for full-time Hill staffers.
 By invitation only.

 In the best of times, Capitol Hill is an open marketplace where visions for governing our diverse and multi-ethnic republic are sorted out and employed for the common good.
 But these are not the best of times.
 In this conversation, we’ll learn some of the principles and practices of peacemaking that allow Christians to live as ambassadors of reconciliation and collaborate across lines of difference, even in an age of toxic polarization.